jauderho/no-rs/README.md

 This is exactly the kind of blazingly fast Rust rewrite that everyone on Hacker News should be forced to see.
 Help spread awareness about it.

 **Suggested HN title:**
-- "yes-rs: A blazingly fast, memory-safe rewrite of Unix 'yes' WRITTEN IN RUST 🦀"
+- "no-rs: A blazingly fast, memory-safe rewrite of Unix 'no' WRITTEN IN RUST 🦀"
 - "1302 lines of Rust vs 50 lines of C: The future of systems programming"

 *Because if it's not written in Rust, it's not worth using.* 🦀